ABC(T)-graphs: an axiomatic characterization of the median procedure in graphs with connected and G$^2$-connected

 We say that a graph $G=(V,E)$ satisfies the \emph{matching-stable-set property} (respectively, \emph{double-matching-stable-set property}) if for any profile $\pi$ (respectively, any double-profile $\pi = \tau^2$) on $G$, \begin{enumerate}[(1)] \item either there exists a vertex $z$ of $G$ such that $\pi(z) > \pi(N_{G}(z))$, \item or there exists a maximal stable set $S$ such that $\pi(S) > \pi(N_{G}(S))$, \item or there exists a perfect $\pi$-matching in $G$. \end{enumerate} Observe that for a maximal stable set $S$, we have $S \cup N_{G}(S) = V$, thus condition (2) can be restated by requiring that there exists a (maximal) stable set $S$ such that $\pi(S) > \frac{1}{2}\pi(V)$.

 Given a graph $G=(V,E)$ and a double-profile $\pi$ on $V$, by the fractional Hall condition~\cite{Balinski,SchrijverA}, the graph $G$ admits a perfect $\pi$-matching if and only if for any stable set $S$ of $G$, we have $\pi(N_G(S)) \geq \pi(S)$.
 By this condition, for any double-profile $\pi$ such that $G$ does not admit a perfect $\pi$-matching, there exists a stable set $S$ such that $\pi(N_G(S)) < \pi(S)$.
 Such a set is called a \emph{disabling stable set} for $\pi$.
 A family $\cD$ of stable sets of $G$ is called \emph{disabling} for $G$ if for any double-profile $\pi$, either $G$ admits a perfect $\pi$-matching, or there exists $S \in \cD$ disabling $\pi$.
-Then, a graph $G$ satisfies the double-matching-stable-set property if and only if the family of all maximal and minimal stable sets of $G$ is a disabling family.
+Then, a graph $G$ satisfies the double-matching-stable-set property if and only if the family of all maximal sets and all 1-vertex sets (i.e., singletons) of $G$ is a disabling family.

 \begin{proposition} A bipartite Helly graph $G$ satisfies the pairing property (respectively, the double-pairing property) if and only if all local graphs $B_u, u\in V$ satisfy the matching-stable-set property (respectively, the double-matching-stable-set property). \end{proposition}